1992 Democratic National Convention

-"Our Commander in Chief talks like Dirty Harry but acts like Barney Fife."
-Other notable speakers included Democratic National Committee Chair Ron Brown, Elizabeth Glaser, and New York Governor Mario Cuomo.

 The convention, organized by chairman Ron Brown, was seen as a great success.
 Unlike some earlier Democratic conventions, it had been well planned and run with few gaffes or errors, as even Republicans conceded.
 As Clinton finished his acceptance speech Fleetwood Mac's "Don't Stop", which would become the theme song of Bill Clinton's 1992 campaign, was played several times during the balloon drop and celebration.

 Clinton received a significant poll bounce from the convention, due to both the perceived success of the convention, as well as Ross Perot announcing he was withdrawing from the campaign just as the convention was ending (Perot got back into the race in October).

 The convention bounce gave the Clinton/Gore ticket a lead that only shrank insignificantly when Ross Perot re-entered the race.
-Clinton and Gore went on to defeat President Bush and Vice-President Quayle, as well as independent candidate Ross Perot and his running mate, James Stockdale, in the general election.
+Clinton and Gore went on to defeat President Bush and Vice President Quayle, as well as Perot and Stockdale, in the general election.